kunrex/Pepper.bot/README.md

 ## Plans for the future

 I'm not quite done with the bot.
-Right now my goal is to finish the currency system linked to the database and the UNO game I can add more games, images and modules.
+Right now my goal is to finish the currency system.
+I can add more games, images and modules.
 After all this is just to learn.
-Am also looking to add special prefix' for each server which includes a custom command handler.

 For More info you can contact me on Discord